memmam/COVID-19-Tracker/README.md

 5. Download the JSON file for the service account, and put it in the same directory as `nCov.py`, named `credentials.json`

-6. Install the Tweepy, gspread, and oauth2client libraries, and create a cronjob to run nCov.py at an interval of your choosing.
+6. in the root directory of the bot, run the command `python3 -m venv venv` to create a virtual environment

-NOTE: In my experience, using a Python virtual environment caused the cronjob to fail, so I had to install the libraries directly.
-This is generally not recommended unless all your machine is doing is running the bot.
-If you know a way to get cron to run nCov.py from within the virtual environment, please let me know so I can update this.
+6. Install the Tweepy, gspread, and oauth2client libraries, and create a cronjob to run nCov.sh at an interval of your choosing.

 # About
 Numbers marked 'JH' are from the [Johns Hopkins University CSSE tracker](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).